[If you are a distiller, make sure you know about the birectifier]

-I finally finished Arroyo’s Studies on Rum and thought it was really inspiring (I will upload my copy when I get a chance to optimize the PDF).
+I finally finished Arroyo’s Studies on Rum and thought it was really inspiring.
 I aim to give an in depth optimistic and pessimistic review of his work soon, but I’m a bit busy and might build up to it as I do more background research.

 One thing that caught my eye towards the end of the book was Arroyo’s explanation of sugar cane juice rum categories that we just don’t seem to recognize anymore.
 This was the difference between defacated & clarified rums versus raw and pure types.
 Arroyo was an advocate for clarifying sugar cane juice, observing that it’s rums matured faster, while I am an advocate for the raw state or at least celebrating both.
 Martinique would be a prime example of a defacated and clarified style while Cape Verde would be an example of the raw style.
 If these were Chardonnays, Martinique would be something a banker would prize out of California and a Cape Verdean grogue would be something garagiste & cult out of Burgundy.